davidz627/feedlyBackgroundArticles/README.md

-# feedlyBackgroundArticles
+# Feedly Background Articles

-Chrome Extension for opening Feedly articles in a background tab on ';' key press
+Chrome Extension for opening Feedly articles in a background tab on custom hotkey